Guide to the Freedom of Information Publication Scheme - Licensing Divisions

 The Licensing Division is responsible for administering the alcohol licensing system under the Licensing (Scotland) Act 2005 within the East Kilbride area of South Lanarkshire.

 The Licensing Division also deals with applications for premises licences and permissions under the Gambling Act 2005.

 These policies contain Schemes of Delegation which provide that some decisions are delegated to the Clerk to the Board, whilst others must be made by the Board.

-We are also required to publish a policy our Multi-Equality Strategy on how we are complying with the equality requirement under the Equality Act 2010.
+We are also required to publish a policy our Multi-Equality Strategy on how we are complying with the Equality Act 2010.

 Information about the types of alcohol licence applications we deal with, application forms, criteria, fees and guidelines.